tomfran/urban-sound-classification/README.md

 # Urban sound classification

-The goal of the project is to build a neural network capable of classification on the [Urban Sound 8k dataset](https://urbansounddataset.weebly.com/urbansound8k.html).
+The goal of the project is to build a neural network capable of classification on the [Urban Sound 8k dataset](https://urbansounddataset.weebly.com/urbansound8k.html).<br>
+An in depth overview of the project is present on the [project report](https://github.com/tomfran/urban-sound-classification/blob/main/report/report.pdf).

 ## Project structure
 The project folder is structured as follows: